XSockets/XSockets.Samples/WebRTC/README.md

 #XSockets.NET - WebRTC

-This repo contains the full source code of the [XSockets.NET][1]  WebRTC
+This repo contains the full source code of XSockets.NET WebRTC

 ##Pre-Req